-White Supremacists are Winning in my University
+White Supremacy Is Winning In My University

 No, white supremacists did not march through the University of Alaska Anchorage (UAA).
 No, there was no violence on the streets of Anchorage like what happened in Charlottesville.
-Nevertheless, what happened at UAA over the past two weeks suggest that racism and white supremacy are winning on our campus.
+Nevertheless, what happened at UAA over the past two weeks suggest that racism and white supremacy are winning on our campus, too.

 You see, racism and white supremacy isn’t just neo-Nazis marching with their torches while chanting “White Power” and “Blood and Soil” and “You will not replace us.”
 Racism and white supremacy isn’t just the Ku Klux Klan burning crosses on people’s yards.
 Racism and white supremacy isn’t just in Charlottesville.
 Racism and white supremacy happens in less blatant and more subtle ways, every day, in all aspects of our lives all over the country.
 Racism and white supremacy happens in Alaska, in Anchorage, at UAA.